Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Methodology

 \subsection{Approximate Trotter Evolution}

 Here, we use an approximate Trotterization approach to evolve the initial trial wavefunction.
 Our trial wavefunction is simply the Hartree-Fock (HF) determinant.
 A benefit of this is that there is significantly less (classical) pre-processing required than the LUCJ-SQD approach, which necessitates a CCSD calculation as the pre-processing step \cite{robledo-moreno_chemistry_2024}.
+CCSD calculations scale as $N_e^6$ \cite{mahajan_beyond_2025} (where $N_e$ is the number of electrons) and are often sufficiently accurate, removing the need for the quantum algorithm to begin with.
 Using the HF state as the initial state assumes that it has a sufficiently good overlap with the true ground state and, therefore, that the evolution will result in the desired state.
 A similar assumption has been used in previous work for weakly-correlated systems \cite{tubman_postponing_2018}.
-The preparation of an initial state that has a sufficient overlap for highly correlated systems is non-trivial and can be the most expensive part of an algorithm \cite{tubman_postponing_2018, scali_purified_2025}.
+The preparation of an initial state that has a sufficient overlap for highly correlated systems is a non-trivial, open problem and can be the most expensive part of an algorithm \cite{tubman_postponing_2018, scali_purified_2025}.

 Sugisaki \etal \cite{sugisaki_hamiltonian_2024} proposed a Hamiltonian simulation-based QSCI approach (HSB-QSCI) which utilised a (full) Trotterization evolution.
 It was shown that, for the systems they studied, a short-time evolution of $t = 1$ was sufficient to collect the important configurations.
 However, the use of Lie- or Suzuki-Trotter Trotterization can result in very deep circuits, even for short evolution times.
 As such, these circuits are often far too long to be run on near-term quantum devices.
 To overcome this, Piccinelli \etal \cite{piccinelli_quantum_2025} proposed a QSCI-type approach which utilised an approximate Trotterization based on qDRIFT by Campbell \cite{campbell_random_2019}.
 This approach, called SqDRIFT, actually performs a variation of Sample-based Krylov Quantum Diagonalization (SKQD) \cite{yu_quantum-centric_2025} instead of QSCI, which is a similar sub-space diagonalization approach.